Cogoport/cogo-toast/README.md

 For all classnames, refer to [/src/styles.css](/src/styles.css)

-### Only ~ 3.5K Gzipped
+### Only ~ 4K Gzipped

-The package contains one single minified build file, and its all inclusive!

-The SVG Icons and the Styles are packed along built into the Code.
+The package contains the minified build file, along with the SVG Icons and the Styles, built into the Code, with a total of ~4K Gzipped

 ## Contributors